vcgarnica/MSE_FindR/README.md

 | Šidák adjustment       | $\hat\sigma^2 = 0.5 \cdot n.replicates \cdot \biggl( \frac{ELSD}{qt(1-(1-\alpha)^{1/m},df_{error})}\biggr)^2$ |
 | Scheffé's              | $\hat\sigma^2 = \frac{n.replicates \cdot ELSD^2}{2 \cdot (n.level.A-1) \cdot qf(1-\alpha,n.level.A-1,df_{error})}$ |

-Similar expressions are used for $\hat\sigma^2$ estimation in two-way designs, except that they include the number of levels for factor B, which are either reported by the user (via number of levels of factor B column) or calculated by the app directly (from factor B column) from the CSV input file.
+Similar expressions are used for $\hat\sigma^2$ estimation in two-way designs, except that they include the number of levels for factor B, which are either reported by the user (via number of levels of factor B column) or calculated by the app directly (from factor B column) from the CSV input file (see, [Millien & Johnson, 2009](https://www.taylorfrancis.com/books/mono/10.1201/EBK1584883340/analysis-messy-data-volume-1-george-milliken-dallas-johnson)).

 ## References